Mak5er/Joke-Bot/README.md

     Sending daily joke everyday by schedule

 ### keep_alive.py
-    This file is designed to maintain free online hosting using the UptimeRobot service, which sends a request every 5 minutes.
+    This file is used to track bot's activity.

 ## Database